Cercozoa: Internal evolution

+A more recent phylogenomic analysis recovered both Monadofilosa and Reticulofilosa as monophyletic within the clade Filosa.

-In addition to Endomyxa and Filosa, a variety of clades inside Cercozoa have been discovered in other analyses and have slowly been described and named, such as Tremulida (previously known as Novel Clade 11) and Aquavolonida (Novel Clade 10), although their specific positions among the two main cercozoan subphyla have yet to be refined.
+In addition to the known Granofilosea, Chlorarachnea and Monadofilosa, a variety of clades inside Cercozoa have been discovered in other analyses and have slowly been described and named, such as Tremulida (previously known as Novel Clade 11) and Aquavolonida (Novel Clade 10), although their specific positions among the two main cercozoan subphyla have yet to be refined.
+These two orders have been classified as the class Skiomonadea, within Reticulofilosa.

 Classification

-The classification of Cercozoa as revised in 2018, with the addition of Endomyxa:
+The classification of Cercozoa was revised in 2018: